mjwelchphd/demeler/README.md

 ### method_missing(meth, *args, &block)

 This is a Ruby method which catches method calls that have no real method.
-For example, when you code a `body` tag, there is no method in Demeler to handle that, so it is caught be `missing_method`.
-Missing_method passes the call along to `tag_generator` to be coded.
+For example, when you code a `body` tag, there is no method in Demeler to handle that, so it is caught by `missing_method`.
+Missing\_method passes the call along to `tag_generator` to be coded.

 Name | Type | Value
 ---- | ---- | -----